syseleven/designate-certmanager-webhook/README.md

 --from-literal=OS_DOMAIN_NAME=Default
 ```

 For now, we do not host a chart repository.
 To use the charts, you must download this repository and unpack it into a directory.
-Edit the values.yaml file and add you Openstack setting.
+Edit the values.yaml file and add your Openstack settings.
 Then you can install the helm chart with this command:

 ```
 helm install --name designate-certmanager --namespace=cert-manager designate-certmanager-webhook